jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 the sorcerer’s Manipulation divided by 10 and rounded up.
 Manipulations to Sorcery spells count as conditions, as described earlier.

-144
-Alex Greene (order #3215550)                                                                          2
-         Environmental Condition
+#### Environmental Condition

 Each Environmental Condition defines exactly where the enchantment in an item will be effective.

-For example: ‘Only in France confines the power of the enchantment to within the boundaries of the land of France; the enchantment will not work beyond.
-Or; ‘Only underground’ means that the enchantment works beneath the surface of the earth, but not above it.
+> For example: ‘Only in France confines the power of the enchantment to within the boundaries
+> of the land of France; the enchantment will not work beyond.
+Or; ‘Only underground’
+> means that the enchantment works beneath the surface of the earth, but not above it.

 Environmental conditions must be specific but can be as esoteric as the sorcerer
 wishes: ‘Work only on Wednesdays’ means precisely that.

-Target Condition
+#### Target Condition

 Each Target Condition defines exactly who will or will not be affected by the enchantments in an item.
 For example, ‘Trolls only’ means that spells in an enchantment work only against trolls; other creatures will not be affected.

-User Condition
+#### User Condition

 If an enchantment has no User Condition assigned to it, anyone can use it.
 Each User Condition defines exactly who can or cannot use the enchantments in an item.
 For
 example: ‘Only by me’ means that only the sorcerer creating the enchantment can